Sewing Wth Difficult Fabrics

 Slippery Fabrics

-Some fabrics just won't stay in place as you sew them.
-In this case it's a good idea to sandwich them between layers of tissue paper to stop them from sliding about.
-Using a sharp needle will help to keep it from sliding and will also help avoid tugs which could damage the look of a smooth surface.
+Some fabrics just won’t stay in place as you sew them.
+In this case, it’s a good idea to sandwich them between layers of tissue paper to stop them from sliding about.
+Using a sharp needle will help to keep it from sliding and will also help avoid tugs that could damage the look of a smooth surface.

 Furry Fabrics